 Tip:

 You’ll quickly see how long it will take you to find and delete your photos manually.
-But if you used an app like Gemini 2, it can do most of the heavy lifting for you.
-Plus, you’re able to review all of the duplicates Gemini finds or just delete them all with one click.
-The best part is you can download Gemini 2 for free and see how it works.
+But if you use an app like CleanMyMac, it can do most of the heavy lifting for you.
+Plus, you’re able to review all of the duplicates it finds and remove them with a click.
+The best part is you can download CleanMyMac for free and see how it works.

 Use a built-in duplicate finder